grease-xmr/grease/docs/src/20_circuits.typ

 === Summary

 The *FeldmanSecretShare_2_of_2* operation is a Noir ZK circuit using the UltraHonk prover/verifier.
 It receives the provided secret data and random entropy inputs.
-The output are the two perfectly binding Feldman commitments and the two encoded split shares to send to the destinations.
+The outputs are the two perfectly binding Feldman commitments and the two encoded split shares to send to the destinations.
 The circuit is not ZK across the inputs so that full knowledge of the private outputs can reconstruct the private inputs.

 The outputs are used for the further *VerifyEncryptMessage*, *VerifyFeldmanSecretShare_peer*, *VerifyFeldmanSecretShare_KES*, and *ReconstructFeldmanSecretShare_2_of_2* operations.